Skip to content

 #4 黑色 / 灰色(hēisè / huīsè) Black / Grey

-黑脸(hēi liǎn
+黑脸(hēi liǎn)

-Black is a dark color and is often associated with darkness.
+Black is a dark color and is naturally associated with darkness.
 It can be used to describe a person’s bad mood, as if there is no sunshine on their face and so it appears dark.

 e.g.